Book Appointment

 1163 0

 If you're wondering what happens if we take Unwanted 72 during periods, you're not alone.
-Many people are unsure about how emergency contraceptive pills work, especially during their menstrual cycle.
-This article breaks it down clearly, allowing you to understand what Unwanted 72 is, how it works, and what to expect if you take it during your menstrual cycle.
+Many women search for clear answers about Unwanted 72 side effects, especially its impact on the menstrual cycle.
+This article explains everything in simple terms: what Unwanted 72 is, how it works, whether it's safe during periods, and what side effects to expect.

 What is Unwanted 72?